-The Gujral Foundation is delighted to present an in-situ installation by multi-disciplinary artist Remen Chopra W. Van Der Vaart titled ‘Memory’s Cut: Its Deep Embrace’, curated by Feroze Gujral, at the Musée National des Arts Asiatiques - Guimet from 20 October 2020-January 2021.
+The Gujral Foundation was delighted to present an in-situ installation by multi-disciplinary artist Remen Chopra W. Van Der Vaart titled ‘Memory’s Cut: Its Deep Embrace’, curated by Feroze Gujral, at the Musée National des Arts Asiatiques - Guimet from 20 October 2020 - January 2021.

-Chopra W. Van Der Vaart’s work is a unique assemblage of intimate moments, poetry, and personal objects that were passed on matrilineally, from one generation to the other.
-She explores the cartography of memory and how non-linear narratives are fabricated out of scattered fragments.
-The artist recalls family stories of Tehran, Rawalpindi, and Shimla, as narrated to her by her grandmother.
-Chopra W. Van Der Vaart maps the history of these spaces using multi-layered artworks that interweave real and endorsed time.
+Chopra W. Van Der Vaart’s work was a unique assemblage of intimate moments, poetry, and personal objects that were passed on matrilineally, from one generation to the other.
+She explored the cartography of memory and how non-linear narratives are fabricated out of scattered fragments.
+The artist recalled family stories of Tehran, Rawalpindi, and Shimla, as narrated to her by her grandmother.
+Chopra W. Van Der Vaart mapped the history of these spaces using multi-layered artworks that interwove real and endorsed time.

-Chopra W. Van Der Vaart will transform the ‘Rotonda’ at Musée Guimet into a personal space that encapsulates collective memories of home through many generations.
-Home serves as the leitmotiv in one’s history, identity, and sense of belonging.
+Chopra W. Van Der Vaart transformed the ‘Rotonda’ at Musée Guimet into a personal space that encapsulated collective memories of home through many generations.
+In the artist’s work, home serves as the leitmotiv in one’s history, identity, and sense of belonging.
 The structure that houses us becomes a reflection of our personal, ideological, and cultural pasts.
 Objects make a home and our memories are contained in those objects.

 The artist is inspired by architecture and constructs complex monochromatic, performance-based montages that draw significantly from the aesthetics of theatre.
 She meticulously layers photographs and drawings with glass or mulmul, which capture a fleeting moment in time.
 The figures are staged, sometimes in transition, evoking a sense of mystery as well as nostalgia.